Mindfulness in Sales: Simply Notice

 Weighted blanket: Sleeping with a weighted blanket on top of you can help relax your muscles.
 If you tend to get warm when you sleep, consider using a “cooling” style of weighted blanket.
 It’s typically recommended to use a blanket that’s no heavier than 10% of your body weight.

 Progressive Muscle Relaxation Exercise: Practicing a progressive muscle relaxation helps to release physical tension.
 This exercise consists of a gentle tightening and releasing of each muscle group to help you differentiate between what a muscle feels like when it’s tensed versus what it feels like when it’s relaxed.
-Any time your mind wanders, gently shift your attention back to how your body feels.
-You can listen to a guided progressive muscle relaxation meditation on the Mindful 180 podcast, episode 51 (on most popular apps) or listen on: https://joyrains.com/episode-51/.
+This exercise is often referred to as the Jacobson Relaxation Technique.

 Top